 Tehmina Pirzada (Pakistan)

 Tehmina Pirzada, currently teaching and living in Qatar, was our first Pakistani fellow ever.
-During her time as a fellow at the University of Indiana, where she earned her PhD in English, Tehmina got interested in children’s culture and literature, because she started thinking about the representation of children, especially girls, in Muslim communities.
+During her time as a fellow at Purdue University, Indiana, where she earned her PhD in English, Tehmina got interested in children’s culture and literature, because she started thinking about the representation of children, especially girls, in Muslim communities.

 She came to the IYL to research for an article that focuses on poetry written as a tribute for Malala Yousafzai, Pakistan’s youngest Nobel Prize Winner.
 She examines how Malala and the poets writing about her represent Malala as a Muslim girl and as an activist from the Global South.